iximiuz/awesome-container-tinkering/DISTRIBUTIONS.md

-# Image Registries, Artifact Managment And Related Tools
+# Image Registries, Artifact Management, and Related Tools

-Here you can find information about image registries and general artifact management

 ## Image registries projects

 ### Docker Registry

-[Registry](https://docs.docker.com/registry/), the open source implementation for storing and distributing container images and other content, has been donated to the CNCF.
+[Registry](https://docs.docker.com/registry/), an open source implementation for storing and distributing container images and other content, has been donated to the CNCF.
 Registry now goes under the name of Distribution, and the documentation has moved to [distribution project](https://github.com/distribution/distribution).

 ### ⭐ Registries Reference Project Distribution

-<a href="https://github.com/distribution/distribution">distribution</a> - "The Registry is a stateless, highly scalable server side application that stores and lets you distribute container images and other content.
+<a href="https://github.com/distribution/distribution">distribution</a> - "The Registry is a stateless, highly scalable server-side application that stores and lets you distribute container images and other content.
 The Registry is open-source, under the permissive Apache license."
-The reference implementation of the holly <a href="https://github.com/opencontainers/distribution-spec">OCI Distribution Specification</a>.
+The reference implementation of the <a href="https://github.com/opencontainers/distribution-spec">OCI Distribution Specification</a>.
 Written in Go.
 You can find a lot of helpful information at the [Distribution website](https://distribution.github.io/distribution/about/).

-## Artifact Managmenent
+## Artifact Management

 ### Harbor

 [harbor](https://goharbor.io) stands as an open-source registry, safeguarding artifacts through policies and role-based access control.
 It ensures that images undergo scanning to eliminate vulnerabilities and are signed as trusted.
-As a CNCF Graduated project, Harbor guarantees compliance, performance, and interoperability, enabling you to consistently and securely manage artifacts across cloud-native compute platforms such as Kubernetes and Docker.
+As a CNCF-graduated project, Harbor guarantees compliance, performance, and interoperability, enabling you to consistently and securely manage artifacts across cloud-native compute platforms such as Kubernetes and Docker.

 ### Artifact Hub